Please note: This story contains reference to people who have died.

 “We present ourselves at services and we face an obstacle course with no end in sight.
 People are getting desperate and talking about doing things that shouldn’t be spoken about in one of the richest countries in the world.
 How can we deal with any of our social issues if we don’t have the foundation first — housing?”

-WA Community Services Minister Simone McGurk told NIT that the Government has been “unable to verify the figure regarding deaths among street-present people experiencing homelessness, despite attempts to do so”.
+WA Community Services Minister Simone McGurk claimed that the state government has been “unable to verify the figure regarding deaths among street-present people experiencing homelessness, despite attempts to do so”.

-Ms McGurk said the State Government “invests more than $100 million in services and programs for people experiencing homelessness each year”.
+Ms McGurk said the government “invests more than $100 million in services and programs for people experiencing homelessness each year”.

 “These funded services range from emergency accommodation, free meals and other life essentials, to health and mental health supports, legal advice, financial counselling and advocacy,” she said.